whateverbits/porkbun-ddns-bash/README.md

 # Porkbun DDNS Bash

-Porkbun Dynamic DNS bash script for keeping DNS record up-to-date with system IP address.
-Supports IPv4 or IPv6, only modifies the record if necessary, and creates the record if it does not exist.
+Porkbun Dynamic DNS Bash script for keeping a DNS record up-to-date with the system IP address.
+Supports IPv4 and/or IPv6, only modifies the record if necessary, and does not modify any record configurations besides IP address.
+Record must already exist on Porkbun for script to function.

 ## Configure
 Open the `porkbun-ddns.sh` file in your editor of choice to modify the configuration options.